moby/moby/docs/sources/use/working_with_links_names.md

 child container allows us to easily connect to the Redis service on the specific IP and port in the environment.

+Note

+These Environment variables are only set for the first process in the container.
+Similarly, some daemons (such as `sshd`) will scrub them when spawning shells for connection.

+You can work around this by storing the initial `env` in a file, or looking at `/proc/1/environ`
+.literal}.

-Running `docker ps` shows the 2 containers, and the `webapp/db` alias name for the redis container.
+Running `docker ps` shows the 2 containers, and the `webapp/db` alias name for the Redis container.

     $ docker ps
     CONTAINER ID        IMAGE                        COMMAND                CREATED              STATUS              PORTS               NAMES